ridewithgps/developers/api_clients.md

 # API Clients

-You need an API Client in order to interact with the Ride With GPS API.
+You need an API Client in order to interact with the Ride with GPS API.

 ```
 x-rwgps-api-key: <api_key>